gopisu/BoxDiet/README.md

 It is a website made as final project on python/django bootcamp.

 Case study:
 Company "X" is a BoxDiet company.
-What they do is that they deliver every day 5 meals to a Client who can later rate their meal.
+They deliver every day 5 meals to a Client who can later rate their meal.
 They might improve Client satisfacion by using recommendation engine to decide on his tomorrow's meal set.

 Features
 ------------